THX2112/Tombola_Euclidean_Sequencer/README.md

 1. Input trigger
 2. -
 3. Output 1 trigger
-4. Output 1 off-beat trigger (when Output 1 isn't playing
+4. Output 1 off-beat trigger (when Output 1 isn't playing)
-5. Output 2 trigger
+5. -
-6. -
+6. Output 2 trigger
-7. Output 3 trigger
+7. -
-8. -
+8. Output 3 trigger

 - When you have Channel 1 selected and you rotate the N- and K- and Offset knobs,